JackChu03/JackChu03-Machine-Learning-Projects-Python-R/README.md

 # JackChu03-Machine-Learning-Projects-Python-R
-Applying XGBoost, Random Forest, Logistic Regression to conduct prediction in r/ Applying Clustering and Association Rule in Python
+Applying XGBoost, Random Forest, Logistic Regression to conduct prediction in r Applying Clustering and Association Rule in Python